KTN H2020 BRIEFING EVENT OCTOBER 2017

 CLEANER OCEAN FOUNDATION LTD (COF) ATTENDANCE

-We are booked into this event with Andrew Statham attending with a consultant environmental engineer as technical support; Nelson Kay.
-Chris Close (SeaVax project director) and Richard Whelan (logistics) from Bluebird Marine Systems will also be attending.
-All four delegates will be available to answer questions on SeaVax and how machines like this could help the world achieve sustainable blue growth and food security.
+We attended this event with Andrew Statham not making it due to a a viral infection.
+Attending was our independent consultant environmental engineer as technical support; Nelson Kay.
+Chris Close was at the event (SeaVax project director) and Richard Whelan (logistics) from Bluebird Marine Systems.
+These three delegates were available to answer questions on SeaVax and how machines like this could help the world achieve sustainable blue growth and food security.

-COF is looking for partners within the UK and Europe for a possible H2020 application.
-Partners could be in any of the following areas in connection with marine sustainability and ocean regeneration :
+COF is looking for partners within the UK and Europe for a possible H2020 application should a call materialize that significantly reduces the odds to a level that the risk of applying is worth the gamble.
+Partners could be in any of the following areas in connection with marine sustainability, ocean regeneration and related products or technology:

 Biology: marine, biotech